Jashcraf/poke/README.md

 ## Papers Published using Poke
 - [1] Anche, Ashcraft, and Haffert et al. "Polarization aberrations in next-generation Giant Segmented MirrorTelescopes (GSMTs) I.Effect on the coronagraphic performance," submitted to _Astronomy & Astrophysics_ (Accepted Jan 2022).
 - [2] Ashcraft, Douglas, Kim, and Riggs.
 "Hybrid Propagation Physics for The Design and Modeling of Astronomical Observatories: a Coronagraphic Example," submitted to _Journal of Astronomical Telescopes, Instruments, and Systems_ (Accepted October 23 2023)
+- [3] Ashcraft and Douglas et al. "A Generalized Expression for Accelerating Beamlet Decomposition Simulations," submitted to _Optics Express_ (Accepted April 15 2024)

 **Contributors**:
 - Jaren Ashcraft